|

 final downswing going into the release) and a final forward wrist

 snap precisely as the ball leaves your hand.
-Here is the

-If you aren't on
+If you aren't on a weight training program right now,

-a weight training program right now, get busy on developing your
+get busy on developing your throwing arm shoulder

-throwing arm shoulder (pectoralis muscle), your wrist
+(pectoralis muscle), your wrist and fingers,

-.
-All of these areas contribute directly to pitch
+these areas contribute directly to pitch

 velocity.
 For other possibilities, take another